What Makes For A Good Website Design?

 • Visuals

-For tourists to want to explore it, the website needs to be eye-catchy.
-It could mean you don't care about developing your goods or services if it's unattractive and old-fashioned.
+For tourists to want to explore it, the website needs to be-catching.
+It could mean you don’t care about developing your goods or services if it’s unattractive and old-fashioned.

-You should search Pixabay, Unsplash or Flickr if you want to find images which are free for commercial use.
-However, I'd suggest sticking to anything that looks more realistic.
-Don't depend too much on stock images.
+You should search Pixabay, Unsplash, or Flickr if you want to find images that are free for commercial use.
+However, I’d suggest sticking to anything that looks more realistic.
+Don’t depend too much on stock images.

-If you don't want your website to be sluggish, don't use big images and remember to upload them in PNG or JPG format.
-Only use graphics and photos that match the content and do not use something that blinks, flashes or rotates, for heaven's sake.
+If you don’t want your website to be sluggish, don’t use big images, ad remember to upload them in PNG or JPG format.
+Only use graphics and photos that match the content and do not use something that blinks, flashes, or rotates, for heaven’s sake.

 Mind whitespace, so the website looks simple and beautiful.